mokchend/mysfpal-builds/README.md

 or any App Exchange to be installed or configured.

 # Audience
-This tools can target the following role in Salesforce Community:
+This tools can target the following role in __Salesforce Community__:
-- Business or Technical consultant
-- Business Architect
+- Business consultant or Business Architect
-- System Administrator
+- Developper / System Administrator
-- Technical/Program Architect
-- Technical Account Manager
+- Technical/Program Architect / Technical Account Manager
+-

 # Functionnalities / Completion percentage
 - List all aliases created by your SDFX command line and display usefull information - 100%